hmerritt/discord-encryption/README.md

 Adds ability to encrypt / decrypt messages on discord using a set password

-- Utilizes AES-256 encryption via the [stanford javascript crypto library](https://github.com/bitwiseshiftleft/sjcl)
+- Utilizes AES-256 encryption via the [crypto-js library](https://www.npmjs.com/package/crypto-js)
-- Per-chat PSK
-- PSK saved as md5 (cleartext passwords not present in localStorage)
+- Passwords are saved per-chat
 - Messages are decrypted the moment they are receved with little to no delay
 - Encrypted messages appear as green
 - Messages that fail to be decrypted (most likely due to an incorrect password) display a message and appear as red